Folate-Rich Kale Pesto for a Healthy Pregnancy

 In this article:

-Inspired by traditional Italian pesto, this simple and delicious late-summer/early-fall recipe is a nutritional powerhouse.
-Kale and cashews provide folate—also known as vitamin B9—an essential nutrient that supports red and white blood cell production, amino acid metabolism, cell division, and DNA functions.
-During pregnancy, folate is especially important to help reduce the risk of birth defects.
+Inspired by traditional Italian pesto, this simple and delicious late-summer/early-fall recipe is a nutritional powerhouse for pregnancy.
+Kale and cashews provide folate—also known as vitamin B9—an essential nutrient that supports red and white blood cell production, amino acid metabolism, cell division, and DNA function.
+Folate is especially important to help reduce the risk of birth defects.

 Hand holds blue-and-white plate of spaghetti with kale pesto and roasted cherry tomatoes